quixio/quix-samples/csharp/sources/azure-iot-hub/README.md

 	.Write();
 ```

-but in a real application, we suggest developing a model to parse this data and publish it using the Quix SDK.
+but in a real application, we suggest developing a model to parse this data and publish it using QuixStreams.

 ## Contribute